+We estimate node-level propensity score \(\pi^\circ\) and outcome regression \(\mu\) by kernel smoothers on summary statistics $(x_i, \mathrm{Avg}(x_{N_i \setminus \{i\}}))$ and $(t_i, \mathrm{Avg}(t_{N_i \setminus \{i\}}), x_i, \mathrm{Avg}(x_{N_i^{(2)} \setminus \{i\}}))$, respectively.
+For the dissimilarity metric, we used $\Delta_i \equiv \norm{(T_i, \mathrm{Avg}(T_{N_i \setminus \{i\}})) - (t^*_{i^*}, \mathrm{Avg}(t^*_{N_{i^*} \setminus \{i^*\}}))}_1$.
+This type of low-dimensional exposure mapping is again a common choice in the interference literature, with most existing approaches effectively assuming that an exposure mapping is given a priori and then proceeding with identification and estimation under that mapping \citep{tchetgen2021auto,van2014causal,ogburn2022causal,forastiere2021identification,leung2022graph,khatami2024graph}.
+These assumptions can be evaluated similarly to any other regression assumptions, using standard diagnostic tools such as residual plots, cross-validation, and sensitivity analyses.
+However, nuisance modeling for network-dependent data is less developed than its counterpart for i.i.d.\ data, and diagnostic tools for this setting are an active area of research.
+For further details, see \cref{app:supp_real_data}.

-We repeat estimation of $\hat{\mathrm{DE}}_{i^*}$ and $\hat{\mathrm{SpE}}_{i^*}$ over $i^*$ in the surveyed population.
-By aggregating the estimates $\hat{\mathrm{DE}}_{i^*}$ and $\hat{\mathrm{SpE}}_{i^*}$, we obtain estimates for the average direct effect (ADE) and average spillover effect (ASpE).
-The ADE estimate is $0.178$ with a 95\%-confidence interval of $(0.154, 0.201)$, calculated using the empirical sandwich variance estimator as described in \cref{app:detail_inference}.
-Our point estimate is smaller than the $0.315$ reported by \citet{khatami2024graph} and the other six baseline methods listed in their Appendix 12.2.
-However, our confidence interval demonstrates the significance of the ADE, in contrast to the wider interval $(-1.570, 2.200)$ reported by \citet{khatami2024graph}.
-For the ASpE, our estimate is $0.006$, with a 95\%-confidence interval of $(-0.002, 0.014)$.
-This result aligns with the estimate of $0.050$ from \citet{khatami2024graph} and other baseline estimates.
+We estimate $\hat{\mathrm{DE}}_{i^*}$ and $\hat{\mathrm{SpE}}_{i^*}$ for each $i^*$ in the surveyed population, and aggregate them to obtain estimates for the average direct effect (ADE) and average spillover effect (ASpE).
+The ADE estimate is $0.178$ with a 95\%-confidence interval of $(0.154, 0.201)$, calculated using the empirical sandwich variance estimator.
+Our point estimate is smaller than $0.315$ reported by \citet{khatami2024graph} and the six baseline methods listed in their Appendix 12.2.
+However, our confidence interval indicates significance of the ADE, in contrast to the wider interval $(-1.570, 2.200)$ reported by \citet{khatami2024graph}.

-Although the estimated ASpE suggests there is no spillover effect, a more detailed analysis using our flexible node-wise counterfactual framework reveals otherwise.
+Our estimate of the ASpE is $0.006$, with a 95\%-confidence interval of $(-0.002, 0.014)$, which aligns with the estimate of $0.050$ from \citet{khatami2024graph} and other baseline estimates.
+The confidence interval includes zero, albeit only just, suggesting there is no spillover effect; however, a more detailed analysis using our node-wise counterfactual framework reveals otherwise.
 Specifically, we investigate the spillover effect by intervening on the target node $i^*$ at a fixed value $t^*$, rather than at the observed intervention $T_{i^*}$.
-We define, with a slight abuse of notation:
+Define, with a slight abuse of notation,